ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 ### Cleaning up

-Let us clean up the environment and set a working directory.
+Before we begin, let us clean up the environment and set a working directory.
 This will clear all the variables and start fresh.
-If you want to follow on, then we suggest you to run the following line.
+If you want to follow on, then we suggest you to run the following lines.

 ``` r
 setwd("H:/2017/BTEP1-TidyingData")